C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

    * - | x <-/< y
        | y >/-> x
      - | Connect y to x through s2mPipe().m2sPipe()
-       | Which imply no combinatorial path between x and y
+       | Which implies no combinatorial path between x and y
      -
      - 1
    * - x.haltWhen(cond : Bool)
-     - | Return a Stream connected to x
+     - | Return a Stream connected to x that is
-       | Halted when cond is true
+       | halted when cond is True
      - Stream[T]
      - 0
    * - x.throwWhen(cond : Bool)
      - | Return a Stream connected to x
-       | When cond is true, transaction are dropped
+       | where transactions are dropped when cond is True
      - Stream[T]
      - 0

-The following code will create this logic :
+The following code will create this circuit:

 .. image:: /asset/picture/stream_throw_m2spipe.svg
    :align: center